Looking for a German Shepherd?

 German shepherds are natural watchdogs—meaning they’re extremely alert and always attentive.
 They are aloof of strangers but not inherently aggressive.
 Shepherds are reserved, ever-watchful, and do not make friends immediately.

-Instead, they observe, assess, and make an intelligent judgment about whether new people are friends or foes.
+Instead, (with protection dog training) they observe, assess, and make an intelligent judgment about whether new people are friends or foes.
 With their families, German Shepherd protection dogs are easy-going, loyal, and affectionate.
 If they deem their family is threatened, they are powerful, protective, and intimidating.
 These traits make them some of the best guard dogs.

 German Shepherd guard dogs are brilliant and ambitious animals.
 They have an impressive work ethic innate to their breed—so they will always need a job to do.
 These traits make them one of the most highly-qualified breeds to be trained as a German Shepherd guard dog or family protection dog.